 Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

-Imagine you had to send a critical message over a noisy radio channel.
-Some bits will flip.
-Some packets will get dropped.
-The receiver will never know which.
-This was the central problem of communications engineering in the 1940s, and the solution — error-correction coding — is one of the most consequential pieces of mathematics from the 20th century.
+Imagine sending an important message over a noisy radio.
+Some bits flip.
+Some packets drop.
+The person receiving it never knows which ones were changed.
+That was the main problem for communications engineers in the 1940s.
+The fix they found is called error-correction coding.
+It is one of the most powerful math ideas of the 20th century.
 It made digital storage, satellite communication, deep-space probes, and the modern internet possible.

 The Three Patterns Communications Engineers Use